 ‘We could become mates with Dawn Ward…’

 There was then a knock at the door so I went and opened it.
 It was Jamie (aka Peter Barlow).
 I’d motioned for him to come in.

 He was frowning and rubbing his beard.
 ‘Why are you changing her on the floor Amelia.
 Come on, that’s gross.
 Can’t you change her on the chairs outside at least.’

 ‘What and get photographed bent doing a nappy change that all your fans will put up on the internet next to one of you with that Dakota and her slashed-to-the-effing-navel dress.
 Not bloody likely.’

 ‘You know you are my one and only.
 I’m more in love with you now than the day that we got married.’

-Millie and I had both looked at each other on hearing this and burst out laughing.
+Millie and I both looked at each other and burst out laughing.
 They were so transparent.
 She didn’t even dignify this with a response but I was of course intrigued.

 ‘She’s in the middle of doing a nappy, Jamie.
 Give it a rest mate.
 Just spit it out – what do you want to do?’